DharaneSegar/DharaneSegar/README.md

 🌱 I’m currently learning Machine Learning and exploring its real-world applications.

-🔭 I work on projects in ML, Web Development, and Mobile App Development.
+🔭 I work on projects in Machine Learning, Web Development, and Mobile App Development.

 👯 I’m open to collaborating on full-stack web development and software solutions.